K4ls/UMAC_CS_Prgramming/README.md

+# Inroduction
-A Repository to store my assignments or practices in different programming related course at University of Macau.
+A Repository to store my assignments or practices in different programming related course throughout four years at University of Macau.